just-juanma/UF-EDI1-Guides/README.md

 ## ⬇️ How to Install and Run the Project <a name="howto"></a>

 To use the project, we debug it using Visual Studio 2022 Community in C/C++ language.
-We understand that depending on the version of this IDE there may be conflicts.
+I understand that depending on the version of this IDE there may be conflicts.

 ## ⚠️ Considerations <a name="considerations"></a>